Hammer, Claw, and Mallet ToesSkip to the navigation

 What causes hammer, claw, and mallet toes?

 Tight shoes are the most common cause of these toe problems.
 Wearing tight shoes can cause the toe muscles to get out of balance.
-Two muscles work together to straighten and bend the toes.
 If a shoe forces a toe to stay in a bent position for too long, the muscles tighten and the tendons shorten, or contract.
 This makes it harder to straighten the toe.
 Over time, the toe muscles can't straighten the toe, even when you aren't wearing shoes.

 These toe problems form over years and are common in adults.
 Women are affected more often than men because they are more likely to wear shoes with narrow toes or high heels.

 Besides looking odd, hammer, claw, and mallet toes may:

 - Make it hard to find shoes that fit.

 - Rub against your footwear.
 You may get calluses or corns where a bent toe presses against another toe or your shoe or where the toe's tip touches the ground.

 In more severe cases, these toe problems may affect your balance and make it hard to walk.

 How are hammer, claw, and mallet toes diagnosed?

 Your doctor will ask questions about your symptoms and past health and do a physical exam.
 Your doctor will want to know: